BlastOffWaters/bowsearch-cli/README.md

 # Supported Search Engines
 This tool comes with these search engines:
+\n

-Google
+Google \n
-Bing
+Bing \n
 DuckDuckGo
+\n
 Also, you can enable these additional search engines:
+\n

-Whoogle - A privacy-respecting alternative to Google.
-Brave Search - Similar to Whoogle.
+Whoogle - A privacy-respecting alternative to Google. \n Brave Search - Similar to Whoogle. \n
-Search Encrypt - Encrypts searches locally
+Search Encrypt - Encrypts searches locally.